-Taken that PSD2 is focused on driving competition between the payment providers by opening up their APIs, allowing Third Party Providers.
-On the other hand, GDPR aims to strengthen and consolidate data protection for all individuals by giving them more control of personal data.
+PSD2 is focused on driving competition between the payment providers by opening up their APIs, allowing Third Party Providers.
+On the other hand, GDPR aims to strengthen and consolidate data protection for all individuals by giving them more control over personal data.
 Banks will have to be able to adopt both, coping with the promotion of data sharing coming from PSD2 and the management of data privacy forced by GDPR.

 Since PSD2 promotes competition as it favors payments via non-bank financial service providers, banks face an additional challenge.
-They not only need to adapt to it but they also need to take into account new competitors.
+They not only need to adapt to it but they also need to take new competitors into account.

 Learn how to respond and what the best time is to start planning

 The blockchain technology gains more and more ground in the banking industry.
-Not just because of the explosion of ICOs and cryptocurrency usage and trade, but also due to the increasing effort for developing blockchain standards.
+Not just because of the explosion of ICOs and cryptocurrency usage and trade, but also due to the increasing effort in developing blockchain standards.
 The promise of blockchain as a trustless, disintermediated technology will continue its influence in several areas of banking and fintech, including:

 Zürich, Amsterdam, Hong Kong, Abu Dhabi, Berlin, Singapore and Silicon Valley are all examples of fintech hub ecosystems that continue to evolve rapidly around the globe.
 We expect to see the competition between these hubs increase.

-Mainly because hubs will compete for investment by offering open and supportive regulation en legislation, better financial services infrastructures, access to prospective clients and especially access to funding (in many cases backed by governmental policies).
+This is mainly because hubs will compete for investment by offering open and supportive regulation and legislation, better financial services infrastructures, access to prospective clients and especially access to funding (in many cases backed by governmental policies).

-With the introduction of new regulation like PSD2 and new technology like blockchain, there’s going to change a lot around mobile payments.
+With the introduction of new regulation like PSD2 and new technology like blockchain, a lot is going to change around mobile payments.
 These are the topics to watch out for:

-Cybersecurity will continue to play a major underlying role as digitization, real-time processing, automated decision and other machine related functionalities still increase.
-The things we expect to see aren’t very different from what we have witnessed over the last years:
+Cybersecurity will continue to play a major underlying role as digitization, real-time processing, automated decision and other machine related functionalities increase.
+The things we expect to see aren’t very different from what we have witnessed in recent years: